Igor-Shishkin/CRM-system/HELP.md

   app.crm.admin.name=admin<br>
   app.crm.admin.password=000000

-#### To get acquainted with the project's capabilities, I recommend that you run the scripts in the file *src/main/resources/sql_schema.sql*
-- Basic data will be loaded from it, thanks to which you will see how the system operates.
-If you don't do this, you will still have to manually create the database and tables.

 <br><br><br><br>

-### You can launch the program in several ways, I will tell you how to do it using the IntelliJ

-### Open project in IntelliJ
-#### Run the Spring Boot application with IntelliJ (usual running - Shift+F10)
+#### Start database container
+In one terminal window run `cd server && docker-compose up`

+#### Start server application
+In another terminal window run `mvn clean install -U -DskipTests && mvn spring-boot:run`

-### Run the Angular application entering the following commands into the terminal
+#### Start the Angular application
-- `npm install && ng serve --port 8081`
+In yet another terminal window run (if you haven't try terminator!) `npm install && ng serve --port 8081`
 ### If everything is installed successfully, you can open the browser and launch the application by entering in the address bar:
 - **http://localhost:8081/**
 #### You can log in as administrator (default) with: